Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Results

-Among all the parameter selection methods, $\text{\system}_l$ achieves the highest scores in both sacreBLEU and COMET metrics (refer to Appendix~\ref{app:comet}).
+Among all the parameter selection methods, {$\text{\texttt{MetaSend}}_l$} achieves the highest scores in both sacreBLEU and COMET metrics.
 It demonstrates comparable translation quality to PMFL, indicating its ability to preserve communication resources without compromising translation quality.
-Translation examples generated by our method and the baseline are provided in Appendix~\ref{app:example}, where it is evident that our method shows better alignment with the ground truth regarding sentiment and accurate word usage.
-Additional results presented in Appendix~\ref{app:insufficient} show the consistent superiority of our method over the baselines, not only in scenarios with ample training data but also in situations where clients have limited data resources.
+Translation examples generated by our method and the baseline are provided in Figure~\ref{fig:examples}, where it is evident that our method shows better alignment with the ground truth regarding sentiment and accurate word usage.
+Figure~\ref{fig:examples}(a) illustrates that our method generates translations that closely align with the ground truth by utilizing similar words.
+In contrast, the baseline method produces translations with redundant tokens, leading to potential confusion within the sentence.
+Figure~\ref{fig:examples}(b) shows that our method employs the same words as the ground truth, conveying a neutral sentiment.
+In comparison, the baseline method generates similar words but with a negative sentiment.